ibrahim-s/trainingNvdaCommands/readme.md

 *	if the answer was wrong, the score will not change, and go on with no loose
 *	at any time if you want to exit, you will be asked if you want to save the remaining questions for next round
 *	if in later time you choose a layout wit saved questions, you will be asked if you want to resume the remaining questions from previous round
-*	answering all questions, about 88 for each layout, you will be declared a winner deserving NVDA cup.
+*	answering all questions, about 95 for each layout, you will be declared a winner deserving NVDA addon's cup.

+### Changes for 2.5 ###

+*	Added Turkish translation.

 ### Changes for 2.4 ###